 Full day and Half day safari

-Earlier, all safari zones were available for full and half day safaris in Ranthambore.
+Earlier, all safari zones were available for full and half-day safaris in Ranthambore.
 Later on, only zones 6 to 10 have been available for those safari services.
 Only 5 jeeps can enter the park.
 These vehicles are GPS enabled and they can roam in zones 6 to 10.
 Only 5 passengers are allowed in a jeep, along with a driver and a guide.

 Sightseeing in and around Ranthambore National Park

-Ranthambore Fort is UNESCO World Heritage Site and one of the oldest forts in India.
+Ranthambore Fort is a UNESCO World Heritage Site and one of the oldest forts in India.
 It is around 13 km from Sawai Madhopur station and is located just in the heart of Ranthambore National Park.
 The heritage fort was built somewhere around 944 AD.
 It was once the symbol of pride and heroism of Rajput rulers from different kingdoms.
-It was the exclusive hunting ground for the Maharajas of Jaipur at the time of imperial era and independence of India.
+It was the exclusive hunting ground for the Maharajas of Jaipur at the time of the imperial era and the independence of India.